ljmotta/kie-tools/examples/process-event-driven/README.md

-# Process Event Driven
+# Process Event Driven Example

 ## Description

-A quickstart project that deals with traveller processing carried by rules.
+A quickstart project that deals with traveler processing carried by rules.
 It illustrates how easy it is to make the Kogito processes and rules to work with Apache Kafka

 This example shows

-- consuming events from a Kafka topic and for each event start new process instance
+- Consuming events from a Kafka topic and for each event start new process instance
-- each process instance is expecting a traveller information in JSON format
+- Each process instance is expecting a traveler information in JSON format
-- traveller is then processed by rules and based on the outcome of the processing (processed or not) traveller is
+- Traveler is then processed by rules and based on the outcome of the processing (processed or not) traveler is
-  - if successfully processed traveller information is logged and then updated information is send to another Kafka topic
+  - if successfully processed traveler information is logged and then updated information is send to another Kafka topic
-  - if not processed traveller info is logged and then process instance finishes without sending reply to Kafka topic
+  - if not processed traveler info is logged and then process instance finishes without sending reply to Kafka topic

 <p align="center"><img width=75% height=50% src="docs/images/process.png"></p>